 Experience a true outback town

 There are plenty of outback towns to explore, including Coober Pedy, a working opal-mining town on a moonlike plain with underground homes and plenty of local characters.
 Don't miss the small town of Parachilna, for a Feral Mixed Grill of kangaroo and emu fillets and camel sausages at the Prairie Hotel.
-Sleep under the stars, or in a caravan park or an outback motel or hotel.
-Long distance driving tracks for 4WD vehicles, such as the 620 kilometre (385 mile) Oodnadatta Track, run through the arid interior.
+Sleep under the stars in a caravan park, or check into an outback motel or hotel.
+Long distance driving tracks for 4WD vehicles, such as the 620-kilometre (385-mile) Oodnadatta Track, run through the arid interior.

 Enjoy cultural Adelaide